 1. Space Bar to Play or Pause

-Now, two of the most-used functions while playing a video are play and pause, and thus VLC assigned it to the biggest key on your keyboard, the Space Bar.
+Two of the most-used functions while playing a video are play and pause.
+That’s why assigned it to the biggest key on your keyboard – the Space Bar.
 While Space Bar is the de facto play/pause key when it comes to media players, you can’t take it for granted.
 For example, many versions of Windows Media Player don’t have it.
 So knowing where it works and where it doesn’t is useful.

-So you have selected a movie, embedded the subtitle (if any), prepared a tub of pop corn, switched off the lights and then finally, you are all set to switch the movie to full screen and play it.
-Don’t bother with the mouse, just hit the ‘F’ key.
-It’ll let you toggle between full screen mode and window mode on VLC.
+After you select a movie, embed the subtitle (if any), prepare a tub of popcorn, switch off the lights and you are all set to switch the movie to full screen and play it.
+To quickly turn the VLC Media Player window in the full screen mode, just hit the F or F11 key on the keyboard.
+With this single-key shortcut, you can toggle between full screen mode and window mode.

 Aspect ratio in simple words is the width to the height ratio of the video.
-When you play a video, it will not automatically fit your window, and thus you will have to try various predefined available aspect ratios to bring out the best.
-Using the context menu to cycle aspect ratio can be really time talking.
-Just press the button A on the keyboard to do that quickly.
+When you play a video, it will not automatically fit your window.
+So you’ll need to different predefined aspect ratios to bring out the best.

 Using Z you can quickly zoom in and out the video in window mode.
 It cycles between one-quarter, half, original and double.

-While playing a video or listening to a song, if at all you want to adjust the audio or video effects like equalizer, color contrasts, etc. pressing the Ctrl button along with E will bring on the Audio/Video Effects window.
+While playing a video or listening to a song, if at all you want to adjust the audio or video effects like equalizer, color contrasts, etc., pressing the Ctrl button along with E on Windows will bring on the Audio/Video Effects window.

 In window mode, you can just look at the seek bar to get information regarding the elapsed and remaining video time.
 If you want to know the remaining or elapsed time of the video in full-screen mode, simply press the T button to get a three-second info on the top right hand corner of the video.

-If you didn’t like the video or you some urgent work came up, press the S button to stop your video.
+If you didn’t like the video or you some urgent work came up, press the S button to stop your video on Windows.
 If you are in full-screen mode, your video will be stopped, and VLC will return to window mode.